Parenting and family services

 - improve how parents care for their children’s health

 - reduce child protection reports (reduction of harm) and future incidents of child maltreatment

-- keep families together and prevent children from entering care.
+- keep families together

 Berry Street is focusing on and implementing programs that keep families together safely and address challenges before they spiral out of control.
 As an evidence-based, early intervention program, SafeCare is aligned with one of our key goals to reorientate the child and family system towards early intervention and prevention.

 We anticipate that SafeCare will help build the Australian evidence base for more investment in targeted early intervention.

 For more information about SafeCare, please download the brochures below.

 For more information about SafeCare, please submit your interest below.